 NETWORK SECURITY MONITORING

 Our cloud providers and centralized logging and alerting system provide intrusion detection capabilities that alert us of suspicious and malicious behavior.
 The feeds include information from network events, internal-system events, and vulnerability / threat intelligence feeds.

 SECURE DATA TRANSFER

-Our APIs and web front-ends are all configured to use the latest TLS version, check for a valid, signed, domain-specific certificate and use a strong set of cryptographic protocols.
+Our APIs and web front-ends are all configured to use the latest TLS version (once broadly supported by browsers and our cloud hosting providers), check for a valid, signed, domain-specific certificate and use a strong set of cryptographic protocols.
 Our encrypted-by-default philosophy also means that we don't support fall-back to unencrypted communications (e.g. https -> http).

 We classify data according to type and sensitivity and use that classification to define which systems are authorized to access and store different types of data.
 The data sensitivity classification is used in the risk assessment process to determine the appropriate level of security controls..

 Remix has a policy to limit direct access to databases and backups to Remix engineers.
 Access to sensitive data is limited strictly to people who need it to do their jobs.
 We review access periodically and offboard people who no longer need access.
 Each developer has unique credentials and 2 factor authentication is enforced.